The Phoenix Park is one of the largest enclosed public parks in any capital city in Europe.

 OPW to host Biodiversity Festival and 6th Annual Honey Show at the Phoenix Park

-02 September 2022 OPW to host Biodiversity Festival and 6th Annual Honey Show at Phoenix Park Three-day family-friendly event to educate visitors on biodiversity and bee-friendly gardening The 6th Annual Office of Public Works (OPW) Biodiversity Festival & Honey...
+OPW to host Biodiversity Festival and 6th Annual Honey Show at Phoenix Park Three-day family-friendly event to educate visitors on biodiversity and bee-friendly gardening The 6th Annual Office of Public Works (OPW) Biodiversity Festival & Honey Show will take...

 Office of Public Works announces the launch of the Phoenix Park Parking Strategy